cyclejs-community/component-combinators/README.md

  **That first step is a componentization model for cyclejs**, that builds upon the original idea of a component as a function and extends it further.
 Components are (mostly) what they used to be.
-Components can however now be parameterized through a dedicated argument `settings`, capturing the **component's customization concern**.
+Components can however now be parameterized through a dedicated argument `settings`, capturing the **component's parameterization concern**.
 Components, importantly, can be built through a series of **component combinators** which eliminate a lot of stream noisy, repetitive code.
 Those component combinators have been extracted and abstracted from the 20K lines of code, so they should cover a large number of cases that one encounters.
 The proposed component model could be seen in many ways a generalization of that of